Like all pets, guinea pigs can get a bit smelly every now and again.

-You can bathe your guinea pig without soap or shampoo.
+You can bathe your guinea pig without soap or special shampoo.

 If you’d rather not use shampoo on your pet, don’t worry – there’s still a way you can get your pet clean!

-You can bathe your guinea pig using just a washcloth.
+You can bathe your cavy using just a washcloth.

-Simply wet a washcloth with some water and wipe your pet down.
+Simply wet a washcloth with some water and wipe your pet down with the damp cloth.

-Once your guinea pig is clean, gently dry them off with a towel.
+Once your guinea pig is clean, gently dry them off with a clean cloth or clean towel.

 This is the preferred method if your guinea pig isn’t overly dirty or smelly but just requires a quick wash down.